djacomy/clips_poc/README.md

 ### V3

-- With data collected and satellite image, help to recogize production site.
+- With data collected and satellite image, help to recognize production site.

 ### V4